rpy2/rpy2/doc/notebooks/s4class.md

 Its largest use might in the Bioconductor collection of packages for bioinformatics and computational biology.

-We use the bioconductor `Biobase:
+We use the bioconductor `Biobase`:

 ```python
 from rpy2.robjects.packages import importr